RafaelMarinheiro/CS5220-MatMul/matmul/README.md

 The Makefile has targets for running the timer on the instructional nodes on C4 using the `runner.sh` script.
 For example,

-    make timing-blocked.csv
+    make info-blocked.out

-on C4 will submit an HTCondor job to produce the timing-blocked.csv file.
+on C4 will submit an HTCondor job to produce the timing-blocked.csv file (and info-blocked.out).
+To run all the timers, you can use

+    make run-c4

 Note that the `runner.sh` script does a little more than just running the job; it also reports what host the job ran on, saves the standard output to `info-XXX.out`, and sets the `OMP_NUM_THREADS` variable so that runs using OpenBLAS don't get an unfair advantage by exploiting multiple cores.

 ## Plotting results